EmaroLab/gesture_based_interface/kinect_pcl_tools/README.md

 | Federico Tomat | tomatfede@gmail.com |

 ## Package Content

-This package contains the nodes to manage and filter the pointclouds acquired by the Kinect.
+This package contains the nodes to manage and filter the Point Clouds acquired by the Kinect.

 ## Requirements
 * Linux Ubuntu 18.04